 Coordinating, mentoring and teaching new graduates and undergraduate students, including those on clinical placements.

-Actively making a significant contribution to current quality assurance activities and continues to do so.
+Actively making a significant contribution to current quality improvement activities and continues to do so.

 Actively contributes to department following best practice guidelines from Heart Foundation, American College of Sports Medicine and Exercise Sports Science Australia.